Extensions of invariant random orders on groups: The structure of the simplex

 The leftmost-hand-side is bounded from above by $\frac{1}{2}\left( \nu_1([\prec]_D) + \nu_2([\prec]_D)\right) + \epsilon$ and the righthand-most-side is bounded from below by $\frac{1}{2}\left( \nu_1([\prec]_D) + \nu_2([\prec]_D)\right) - \epsilon$ which completes the proof. \end{proof}

-\begin{remark} The proof of \cref{thm:IRO_Poulsen_Bauer} actually shows that for any countable group $\Gamma$ that does not have property $T$, for any action $\G \curvearrowright X$ with the Borel equivariant specification property the simplex of invariant measures is a Poulsen simplex. \end{remark} The above remark motivates us to ask the following question: \begin{quest} Let $\Gamma$ be a countable group that does not have property $T$, and let $\G \curvearrowright X$ be an action with the specification property.
-Is the simplex of invariant probability measures a Poulsen simplex? \end{quest} In this direction we have the following partial result: \begin{prop} If $\Gamma$ is a countable amenable group, $X$ is compact metrizable, and $\G \curvearrowright X$ has the specification property, then the simplex of $\Gamma$-invariant probability measures on $X$ is a Poulsen simplex. \end{prop}
+\begin{remark} The proof of \cref{thm:IRO_Poulsen_Bauer} actually shows that for any countable group $\Gamma$ that does not have property $(T)$, for any action $\G \curvearrowright X$ with the Borel equivariant specification property the simplex of invariant measures is a Poulsen simplex. \end{remark} The above remark motivates us to ask the following question: \begin{quest} Let $\Gamma$ be a countable group that does not have property $(T)$, and let $\G \curvearrowright X$ be an action with the specification property.
+Is the simplex of invariant probability measures a Poulsen simplex? \end{quest} In view of \Cref{rem:Borel_spec_T}, an affirmative answer to the above question would follow if it is the case that the specification property implies the Borel equivariant specification property (see \Cref{remark:borel_specification_ord_gamma}).
+In this direction we have the following partial result:

-Although not directly in line with the central theme of this paper, we provide a short proof.
-Somewhat amusingly, our proof uses an auxiliary total order on a compact topological space (via the proof of \Cref{lem:continuous_selection} below).
+\begin{prop} If $\Gamma$ is a countably infinite amenable group, $O$ is compact metrizable, and $\G \curvearrowright O$ has the specification property, then the simplex of $\Gamma$-invariant probability measures on $O$ is a Poulsen simplex. \end{prop}